import seaborn as sns

 This can be computed by running the following command:

-w_dist2kmC = weights.DistanceBand.from_dataframe(df, 2000, binary=False)
+= weights.DistanceBand.from_dataframe(df, 2000, binary=False) w_dist2kmC

-/Users/carmen/anaconda3/envs/gds-python/lib/python3.11/site-packages/scipy/sparse/_data.py:119: RuntimeWarning:
+/Users/carmen/anaconda3/envs/geo-env-new/lib/python3.10/site-packages/scipy/sparse/_data.py:117: RuntimeWarning:

 divide by zero encountered in reciprocal

-Let’s inspect the weights given to the neighbours of E01006690 in df:
+Let’s inspect the weights given to the neighbours of E01006690 in df

-w_dist2kmC[df[df['LSOA11CD'] == 'E01006690'].index[0]]
+'LSOA11CD'] == 'E01006690'].index[0]] w_dist2kmC[df[df[

 {0: 0.0005792682298423491,